 CIL Workshop on Decoding the Paris Rulebook for Southeast Asia, 1–2 October 2019, Singapore

-Climate change is the single most important problem that will impact us all in this century.
+Climate change is the single most important problem in this century.
 As a region, ASEAN shares common interests in mitigating and adapting to climate change impacts.
-Some of the most serious concerns facing the ASEAN region today include increasing intensity and frequency of natural disasters, population vulnerability to extreme weather phenomena and rising sea levels.
+Some of the most serious concerns facing the ASEAN region today include increasing intensity and frequency of natural disasters, population vulnerability to extreme weather phenomena, and rising sea levels.

 In December 2018, the Parties to the Paris Agreement adopted several decisions amounting to a 144-page document, also known as the Katowice Text or Katowice Climate Package.
 This comprehensive text is a significant milestone, because it fleshes out the implementation details of the landmark Paris Agreement.
 The COP24 decisions adopted rules and procedures relating to mitigation, transparency, adaptation, finance, the global stock-take, implementation and compliance.
 While Katowice succeeded in finalising the bulk of the implementation guidelines, a few outstanding issues remain, such as guidance on voluntary cooperation and market-based mechanisms.
 It is widely recognised that the next steps that are crucial to implementing the Paris Agreement, and there is an urgent need for more action on the ground now.
 To do so, development of Parties’ capacity to meet their Paris Agreement obligations, for example, the requirements related to producing NDCs, enhanced transparency reporting and participation in the global stock-take, will be key.